RicardoAReyes/2019-tla-lem/README.md

 Interprets the completion-relevant statements and generates competency assertions based on that activity's definition in the Experience Index.  **There is no logic here**, it just attributes anything associated with that entry.

+This service isn't included in the `docker-compose.yml` file as it actually ran on our CaSS server.

 ### Goal Service ✔
 Reads from `resolved-xapi` and `authority-xapi`.